-How to calm a dachshund puppy
+How to calm a Dachshund puppy

 Dachshunds are usually quite possessive of their owners and they are also a very territorial breed.
 This means that they do not always react well to visits from both people and other animals.
 If your dachshunds go crazy every time someone comes home for a visit and misbehaves around other dogs, then your dachshund needs socialization.
 Socialization consists of exposing your dachshund from a puppy to other people and dogs so that it learns to be calm when it is with strangers.
 You can start to socialize your puppy slowly, taking him for a walk through different streets so that he gets used to meeting different people.
 Take him to dog parks and try to get him to socialize with other dogs.
 Do it little by little, if your dachshund looks nervous or uncomfortable, get him out of there and try again another time.

 A little discipline can also help control a runaway puppy.
-Start training dachshund to obey basic commands like, come, stay, leave it, sit, etc. Training serves as a way to mentally stimulate dachshunds.
+Start training the dachshund to obey basic commands like, come, stay, leave it, sit, etc. Training serves as a way to mentally stimulate dachshunds.
 Dachshunds are notoriously stubborn, which makes them difficult to train, but with a little persistence and lots of dog treats, your dachshunds will begin to obey basic commands.
 The training also serves to establish your leadership at home.
-If you do not discipline your dachshunds, he will believe that he is the head of the household which will make it very difficult to control.
+If you do not discipline your dachshund, he will believe that he is the head of the household which will make it very difficult to control.
 Use obedience training to teach your dachshund who is the head of the house.

 Plenty of activity and exercise

 Dachshunds are quite energetic when they are young.
 If this energy is not used correctly, your puppy will find its way to burn that energy.
-That can be running around the house like crazy, chewing on everything he finds or acting aggressively around other animals and people.
+That can be running around the house like crazy, chewing on everything he finds, or acting aggressively around other animals and people.
 The best way to avoid this is to get your dachshund to exercise.
 Taking your dog for a walk every day is the best way to exercise your dachshund.
 You can also take him to the dog park to play with other dogs.
 Another way to make them burn all that energy is to make them play fetch with a tennis ball or dog toy.
 A dachshund without pent-up energy is a calmer dog and easier to control.
 The good thing for you is that dachshunds have short legs which makes them tire faster than other dogs, so exercising your dachshund won’t take long.

 Related post: Why Is Socialisation So Important For Dachshunds?